 As goes Price ... so goes URR & Peak!
 EIA has openly

 supported Lynch's 1989 position that as Crude Price generally rises

 from $10 toward $40/barrel, the economic non-conventional resource

 would expand to 5-Tb over a 25 year time frame (2014).
 In that

-regard, the Lynch prediction is on pace when one considers the average URR in our monthly
+regard, the Lynch prediction is on pace when one considers the avg URR in

 update is already 4.3-Tb.

 flaw wrt URR is the failure of some Outlooks to account for